 Is Peter saying Christians can lose their salvation?

 The concern is not that Christians could lose their salvation, but that they might be driven underground in fear (3:6,14).
-This is why Peter urges them to continue doing good (4:17), even in the face of persecution.
-Peter knew from personal experience what it was like to run from Jesus in fear and he didn’t want his readers doing that.
+This is why Peter urges them to continue doing good, even in the face of persecution (4:17).
+Peter knew from personal experience what it was like to run from Jesus and he didn’t want his readers doing that.
 The good news of God’s grace will not be heard unless those who preach it are bold.

 Jesus said two things about judgment that are relevant here:

 Jesus did not come to judge the world, yet the world will be judged on account of Jesus.
 Remember that another word for judgment is decision.
-Now if Jesus said He is not the one doing the deciding (krino), but that decisions (krima) will be made on account of Him, then who is making these decisions?
-We are!
-Every single one of us will either decide to put our faith in Jesus or we won’t.
-Those who put their faith in Christ are made into a new creation and given His Spirit as a deposit guaranteeing what is to come (2 Cor 5:5,17).
+Now if Jesus said he is not the one doing the deciding (krino), but that decisions (krima) will be made on account of him, then who is making these decisions?
+We are.
+Every single one of us responds to Jesus one way or another.

-When Jesus returns in glory He will not judge anyone.
-He will simply separate those who have found their rest in him from those who have chosen to bet on themselves.
-The Grace of God that brings salvation has appeared to all men, but not all men will put their faith in Him.
+When Jesus returns in glory he will not judge anyone.
+He will simply separate those who have found their rest in him from those who refuse him.
+The Grace of God that brings salvation has appeared to all men, but not all men will put their faith in him.

-Let me finish with three questions for those who still think God is judging/punishing the church or Christchurch or the West.
+Let me finish with three questions for those who still think God is judging/punishing the church: